trustm3/trustm3.github.io/operate/control.md

 * Start container:
 ```
-control start <container-uuid> --key=<token-key> [ --setup ]
+control start <container-uuid> [ --setup ]
 ```
 This command starts the container with the given UUID.
 In order to do so, the container has to be created beforehand by 'control create'.
 The optional `--setup` parameter allows you to manipulate the containers root file system tree including all encrypted overlays mounted at `/setup`.
 This could be used to bootstrap an encrypted container, see [example: Using GuestOs debos](#example-using-guestos-debos).
-`--key` specifies the Passphrase/PIN for the softtoken used for container en/decryption, use e.g. for default self-provisioned device `--key=trustme`.
+When entering this command, you will be interactively asked for the Passphrase/PIN of the softtoken used for container en/decryption.
+If the container configuration specifies that an external USB pin reader device should be used (see [Container Configuration](operate/container_config)), the PIN/passphrase must be entered via this device instead of the standard input keyboard.

 * Stop container:
 ```
 control stop <container-uuid>
 ```
-This command stops the currently running container with the given UUID
+This command stops the currently running container with the given UUID.
+When entering this command, you will be interactively asked for the Passphrase/PIN of the softtoken used for container en/decryption.
+If the container configuration specifies that an external USB pin reader device should be used (see [Container Configuration](operate/container_config)), the PIN/passphrase must be entered via this device instead of the standard input keyboard.

 * Create container configuration from the given template config file:
 ```
-control create <config-template-file>
+control create <config-template-file> [<container.sig> <container.cert>]
 ```
-This generates a new container configuration with a random UUID.
+This generates a new container configuration with a random UUID from a configuration file and optionally a signature and a certificate file.
 The configuration template file has to be given using protobuf-text syntax.
 It must contain at least the following:
 ```
 name: "<container name>"